Misswieser/credit-risk-classification/README.md

 The results for the high-risk loans ('1') label, indicted the predicted true positives are 461 for high risk loans, and the incorrectly predicted false negatives are 46 healthy loans as high-risk loans.
 The confusion matrix of the original logistic regression model, indicates a low number of false positives of 46 healthy loans is identified as high-risk loans, and the matrix indicates the false negatives of 75 high-risk loans as healthy loans.

 Additionally, the classification report provides detailed insights into the logistic regression model's performance for each '0' (healthy loan) and '1' (high-risk loan) labels.
 The report includes metrics such as precision, recall, f1-score, and support for each label, along with acuracy of macro and weighted averages.
+As shown above the precision of 1.00 for healthy loans and 0.86 for high-risk loans, and the recall of 1.00 for healthy loans and 0.91 for high-risk loans.

 # Logistic Regression with Resample model: